Prakash007-CEH/information-gathering/README.md

-# information-gathering
+# Information Gathering
 This repository documents an information-gathering practical performed on Kali Linux.
 It includes explanations of tools, example commands, and suggested next steps.
 Only test systems you have authorization to test.

-## what is information gathering?
+## What is information gathering?

 Information gathering is the very first and most critical step of every penetration test.

 It does not matter if you have to assess the security of an entire network or a single web application, you need to know your targets in as much detail as possible.

-**⭐Now we are using tools of information gathering.**
+**⭐ Tools used for information gathering**

+Tools: whois, Netcraft, nslookup, nc (netcat), whatweb.

-Whois lookup,
+### Whois lookup
-Netcraft,
-nslookup,
-nc(netcat),
-whatweb.

-**⭐Whois lookup**

 Whois lookup is a tool that helps you find details about a domain name, like who owns it, when it was registered, and which company manages it.
 It’s useful for getting basic information about a website during the information-gathering part of security testing.

-Using whoise on Kali Linux:
+Using whois on Kali Linux:

 <img width="767" height="434" alt="Screenshot 2025-10-06 083554" src="https://github.com/user-attachments/assets/1007ce19-4f27-467c-b2ed-6a86ac77492c" />

-The whois google.com command is used to gather registration details about the domain google.com.
-The output shows information such as:
+The `whois google.com` command is used to gather registration details about the domain `google.com`.

 Domain Name: The domain you searched (in this case, GOOGLE.COM).